-Figure 20: Event - Video Blind setup screen.
+Figure 51 - Video Blind Settings setup screen.

-The DVR checks to see if anything is blinding a camera.

-Highlighting the box under the Sensitivity heading allows you to adjust the DVR's sensitivity to video blind for Black and White independently from 0 (Never) and 1 (least sensitive) to 15 (most sensitive).
+The DVR checks to see if anything is blinding the camera.
+Highlighting the box under the Sensitivity heading allows you to adjust the DVR's sensitivity to video blind from 1 (least sensitive) to 15 (most sensitive).